 Few world regions concentrate in themselves so many of today's most pressing geopolitical issues as the Mediterranean.
 Long studied in a fragmented way, the Mediterranean is now being reinterpreted as a space of connections, exchanges, and contacts made possible by the sea, and as the stage for the possible emergence of new collective identities.
-In 2011 and 2012, the Center for European Studies in collaboration with many units across university, held a series of events highlighting the changing political and cultural landscape taking shape along the Mediterranean's shores.
+In 2011 and 2012, the Center for European Studies—in collaboration with many units across the university—held a series of events highlighting the changing political and cultural landscape taking shape along the Mediterranean's shores.
 Migration processes across the Mediterranean have provided an especially topical focus.
-Anthropologists, Marco Jacquemet, Liliana Suarez-Navaz and Gregory Feldman, who have carried out both field work and theoretical reflection about migration and its consequences on both shores of the Mediterranean, helped us set the current anti-authoritarian revolts on the southern shores of the Mediterranean in a broader context.
-We also invite you to view lectures devoted to history of the Mediterranean by Peregrine Horden, Ruth Ben-Ghiat, Pamela Ballinger and Natalie Rothman; lectures devoted to art history by Emine Fatvaci and Mary Roberts; and lectures devoted to literature by Gazmend Kapllani and Mehmet Yashin.
-This series involved lectures, interdisciplinary workshops, library exhibitions on the Mediterranean, and film screenings.
+Anthropologists Marco Jacquemet, Liliana Suarez-Navaz, and Gregory Feldman, who have carried out both field work and theoretical reflection about migration and its consequences on both shores of the Mediterranean, helped us set the current anti-authoritarian revolts on the southern shores of the Mediterranean in a broader context.
+Lectures devoted to history of the Mediterranean were given by Peregrine Horden, Ruth Ben-Ghiat, Pamela Ballinger, and Natalie Rothman.
+Art history is the focus of talks by Emine Fatvaci and Mary Roberts, and Gazmend Kapllani and Mehmet Yashin focused on literature.
+This series involved lectures, interdisciplinary workshops, library exhibitions, and film screenings.
 The series was part of LSA Theme Semesters on Water and Language.

 "The Balkan Sight of the Mediterranean (or the Unbearable Similarity of the Other)."
 Gazmend Kapllani, author.